aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuron/tutorials/tutorial-torchserve.rst

 Setup TorchServe
 ----------------

-During this tutorial you will need to download various files onto your instance.
+During this tutorial you will need to download a few files onto your instance.
 The simplest way to accomplish this is to paste the download links provided above each file into a ``wget`` command.
 (We don't provide the links directly because they are subject to change.)
 For example, right-click and copy the download link for ``config.json`` shown below.

 .. literalinclude:: /src/examples/pytorch/torchserve/config.json
     :language: JSON
-    :caption: :download:`config.json </src/torchserve/config.json>`
+    :caption: :download:`config.json </src/examples/pytorch/torchserve/config.json>`

 Now execute the following in your shell:

 .. code:: bash

-  $ wget <paste link here>
+  wget <paste link here>
-  $ ls
+  ls

 ::